fredgibbs/fredgibbs.github.io/courses/idea-of-nature/schedule.md

 ### 11/7: Transcendentalist Nature
 - Discussion of Romanic Nature from last week's readings.
 - Arthur Ekirch, Jr., _Man and Nature in America_ [Chs.
 5 and 6: Emerson and Thoreau] (1973), 47--69.
+- Roderick Frazier Nash, _Wilderness and the American Mind_ [9: The Wilderness Cult], 141--160.
-- Ralph Waldo Emerson, "Nature" (1836), 7--53.
-These are really small pages, so it's not as much reading as it looks like.
+- Ralph Waldo Emerson, "Nature" (1836), 7--24 (SKIM through p.
+53).
+These are really small pages, so it's not as much reading as it seems.
 The idea is to get a sense of how Emerson thinks about nature, not read in great detail.
 - Henry David Thoreau, "Walking" (1851), 59--92.
-- Roderick Frazier Nash, _Wilderness and the American Mind_ [9: The Wilderness Cult], 141--160.